 All tickets include drinks and canapés.

-Ticket holders for any Lapwing event are welcome at this screening.
+Ticket holders for any Lapwing event are welcome at these screenings.

 Lapwing (Vanellus vanellus) - Once frequently seen and heard on the wing at Cuckmere Haven, Lapwing populations have suffered significant declines in recent years and the bird has now been given Red Status by the RSPB.
 The Lapwing represents the fragile and ephemeral state of the beauty of this beloved place.